Photo Credit: Ali Akberali, Photographer

 She believes the commute being dreadful and having extra funds are commonly misunderstood.“The commute can be nice sometimes, and yes we save money, but we end up spending it elsewhere like for transit and food.”

 What do you like and dislike about Toronto?

 Thérèse says the pros include Toronto being a “beautiful city” that offers “lots of things to do and check out compared to the suburbs.”
 Like Dallas, something that surprised Thérèse was the diversity, specifically of the student body.
-She also noted,“There are so many cutthroat people, but many warm and kind people exist as well.”
+She also notes, “There are so many cutthroat people, but many warm and kind people exist as well.”

 As for cons?
 “The housing market is absolutely insane.
 It’s so hard to find a place to rent that is decently priced.”
 She adds that unhoused individuals are also poorly treated and it “hurts to see that.”

 Do you think it’s easier to adjust to city life when you live in the GTA?

 Like Devi and Davina, Thérèse didn’t find much trouble in attending school downtown.
 She’s been visiting the core since childhood and thinks others who live in areas that directly border Toronto feel similarly.
 “However, it’s probably different for students who live a bit further from Toronto, like those in Burlington or Aurora for example.”